 Leakage

-Condensate leaks can be caused by a number of factors.
-For starters, it can originate from a cracked or corroded condensate drain pan.
-The PVC drain line can also form cracks or holes due to stress, accidental impact or age.
+Condensate leaks can be caused by several factors.
+For starters, they can originate from a cracked or corroded condensate drain pan.
+The PVC drain line can also form cracks or holes due to stress, accidental impact, or age.
 Clogs caused by debris or mold can also cause leaks through an overflowing condensate drain pan.

 For more information on A/C condensate drain issues and how to resolve them, check out the latest in A/C maintenance solutions from Ambient Edge, or contact us.